OasisLMF/OasisPlatform/README.md

 ### Calling the Server

-The API server provides a REST interface which is described <a href="https://oasislmf.github.io/docs/oasis_rest_api.html" target="_blank">here</a>.
-You can use any suitable command line client such as `curl` or <a href="www.httpie.org" target="_blank">`httpie`</a> to make individual API calls, but a custom Python client may be a better option - for this you can use the <a href="https://oasislmf.github.io/OasisLmf/api/api_client/client.html" target="_blank">`api_client` repository</a> withing the oasislmf Python package.
+The API server provides a REST interface which is described on the home page of the api server at
+<a href="http://localhost:8000/" target="_blank">http://localhost:8000/</a>.
+This documentation
+also provides an interactable interface to the api or you can use any command line client such as curl.

 ## Development